 Triang had been producing a range of Spot-On vehicles made from metal and moulded plastic.
 So it followed that they would produce a range of doll’s house furniture using similar materials.

-Triang furniture captured the style of the time:
+Triang furniture captured the style and design of the time:

 This picture shows the G Plan Wing Setee, two Wing Arm Chairs and the TV Chair.

 After the war the Board of Trade set up a Utility scheme which meant a limit on types of furniture on sale.
-This came to an end in 1952.
-So this opened up the opportunity for E Gomme to design a new range of modern furniture.
+This came to an end in 1952, opening up the opportunity for furniture manufacturers to design a new ranges of modern furniture.
 The same designs were available for several years so people could furnish their homes as they could afford it.
+This was made more possible for many with the advent of hire purchase.
+Triang were to pick up these new modern furniture designs and produce dollhouse furniture in the style of popular British furniture manufacturers.

 Although the above Dressing Table is not from the G Plan Tola and Black range, you can see how Triang used the above design in the Dressing Table below.